 example, if the kite seems to spend a lot of time leaning to the

-from the flier's perspective.
+from the flyer's perspective.
 Experiment until the kite behaves

-Hope you enjoyed learning how to make my 14-Cell
+I hope you enjoyed learning how to make my 14-cell

 Parachute kite design!